 - Avoiding the Extremes: If you want to enhance your iPhone battery lifespan remember to avoid temperature extremes.
 Avoid using your iPhone at temperatures higher than 95° F (or 35° C) and in very cold environments.
 Using the iPhone in very hot conditions can inflict permanent battery damage whereas cold temp usage causes temporary battery performance degradation.

-- Power-cycling the iPhone: A good place to start out is by power-cycling the iPhone.
+- Power Cycle iPhone Battery:: A good place to start out is by power-cycling the iPhone.
 You can do this by holding down the power button on the top of the iPhone until you see the “Slide to Power Off” screen.
 Once the iPhone is off, go ahead and push the power button again to turn it on.
 Use the iPhone as you normally would and see how the battery life is lasting.

 - Drain the battery fully: Go to Settings -> General -> Auto-Lock and set it to Never.
 This is to wear the battery down.
 After the battery discharged and it was shut down for a few minutes push the home button to ‘revive’ it.
 Once the battery sits a moment it can pull some reserve power.
 Do this repeatedly until the screen displayed an empty battery image and it wouldn’t stay on for more than a second.
 Now charge it completely.
 Now your battery is as good as new.